Det-Tech/Det-Tech/README.md

 - 💞️ I’m looking to collaborate on any of the open source projects I'm currently active in

-- 📫 This is my contact  dte14176@gmail.com
+- 📫 Hi Tyler This is my contact  dte14176@gmail.com

 <br/>